Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/firmware-update.rst

 ~~~~~~~~~~~~~

 .. hint::
 	There is a known issue with the NV41 that it can get stuck after the update in the boot splash(heads takes longer then 30s to get up).
 This solves it self after max 5 restarts (pressing the power button short).
-If not please contact support@nitrokey.com
+If not please `contact <https://www.nitrokey.com/contact>`_ our technical support.

 1. In case ``ERROR: TOTP Generation Failed!`` screen will show up, please follow the instructions for Factory Reset (on the left side menu), starting from step